xebialabs-community/xlr-github-webhooks-samples/gitlab/README.md

  - Template that both triggers use to create releases with a number of release variables that will be populated by the triggers

-## Configure GitLab to send webhook events to Digitial.AI Release
+## Configure GitLab to send webhook events to Digital.AI Release

 In GitLab go to the repository you want to enable the webhook events for and navigate to Settings > Webhooks.